esthersweon/doggos-jquery/README.md

 # Doggos with JQuery

-Let's display some doggos with JQuery!
+Let's display some doggos using JavaScript iterators and JQuery!

 ## Steps
 1. Fork and clone this repo.